 Under the New EIT Law and its implementation rules, both of which became effective on January 1, 2008, an enterprise established outside of the PRC with "de facto management bodies" within the PRC is considered a resident enterprise and will be subject to the enterprise income tax at the rate of 25% on its global income.
 The implementation rules define the term "de facto management bodies" as "establishments that carry out substantial and overall management and control over the manufacturing and business operations, personnel, accounting, properties, etc. of an enterprise."
-The SAT issued the Notice Regarding the Determination of Chinese-Controlled Offshore Incorporated Enterprises as PRC Tax Resident Enterprises on the Basis of De Facto Management Bodies, or SAT Circular 82, on April 22, 2009.
-SAT Circular 82 provides certain specific criteria for determining whether the "de facto management body" of a Chinese-controlled offshore-incorporated enterprise is located in China.
+The SAT issued the Notice Regarding the Determination of Chinese-Controlled Offshore Incorporated Enterprises as PRC Tax Resident Enterprises on the Basis of De Facto Management Bodies, or SAT Circular 82, on April 22, 2009, SAT Circular 82 provides certain specific criteria for determining whether the "de facto management body" of a Chinese-controlled offshore-incorporated enterprise is located in China.
 See "Item 4.B-Business Overview-Regulation-Regulations on Tax-PRC Enterprise Income Tax."
-Although SAT Circular 82 only applies to offshore enterprises controlled by PRC enterprises, not those controlled by PRC individuals, the determining criteria set forth in Circular 82 may reflect the SAT's general position on how the "de facto management body" test should be applied in determining the tax resident status of offshore enterprises, regardless of whether they are controlled by PRC enterprises or individuals.
-Although we do not believe that our legal entities organized outside of the PRC constitute PRC resident enterprises, it is possible that the PRC tax authorities could reach a different conclusion.
-In such case, we may be considered a resident enterprise and may therefore be subject to enterprise income tax at a rate of 25% on our global income.
-If we are considered a resident enterprise and earn income other than dividends from our PRC subsidiaries, a 25% enterprise income tax on our global income could significantly increase our tax b
+Although SAT Circular 82 only applies to offshore enterprises, not those controlled by PRC individuals, the determining criteria set forth in Circular 82 may reflect the SAT's general position on how the "de facto management body" test should be applied in determining the tax resident status of offshore enterprises, regardless of whether they are controlled by PRC enterprises or individuals.
+Although we do not believe that our legal entities organized outside of the PRC constider PRC resident enterprise and may therefore be subject to enterprise income tax at a rate of 25% on our global income.
+If we are considered a resident enterprise and earn income other than dividends from our PRC subsidiaries, a 25% enterprise income tax on our global income could significantly increase our tax burden and materially and adversely affect our cash flow and profitability.

-Under the PRC enterprise income taxation law applicable to us prior to January 1, 2008, dividend payments to foreign investors made by foreigninvested enterprises in China, such as Qianxiang Shiji and Wole Technology, were exempt from PRC withholding tax.
+Under the PRC enterprise income taxation law applicable to us prior to January 1, 2008, dividend payments to foreign investors made by foreign-invested enterprises in China, such as Qianxiang Shiji and Wole Technology, were exempt from PRC withholding tax.
 Pursuant to the New EIT Law and its implementation rules, however, dividends generated after January 1, 2008 and payable by a foreign-invested enterprise in China to its foreign investors, which are non-PRC tax resident enterprises without an establishment in China, or whose income has no connection with their institutions and establishments inside China, are subject to withholding tax at a rate of 10%, unless any such foreign investor's jurisdiction of incorporation has a tax treaty with China that provides for a different withholding arrangement.
 We are a Cayman Islands holding company and, prior to our acquisition in October 2011 of Wole Inc., a Cayman Islands company, and obtaining the right to operate the 56.com website through a set of contractual arrangements, we conducted substantially all of our business through Qianxiang Shiji, which is 100% owned by CIAC, our wholly owned subsidiary located in the Cayman Islands.
 Following our acquisition of Wole Inc. in October 2011, we have conducted, and plan to continue conducting, substantially all of our business through Qianxiang Shiji as well as through Wole Technology, which is 100% owned by Wole Inc. As long as CIAC and Wole Inc. are considered non-PRC resident enterprises, dividends that they respectively receive from Qianxiang Shiji and Wole Technology may be subject to withholding tax at a rate of 10%.
-See "Item 4.B- Business Overview-Regulation-Regulations on Tax-Dividends Withholding Tax."
+See "Item 4.B-Business Overview-Regulation-Regulations on Tax-Dividends Withholding Tax."